vic-ma/howtodismantle.github.io/_posts/2025-12-13-Peakboard-Meets-BACnet-Your-First-Steps-into-Building-Automation.md

 ![Peakboard data flow filtering indoor temperature values](/assets/2025-12-13/peakboard-dataflow-filter-temperature.png)

-With the data flow in place we can easily bind any control in our application to the data.
-Not only text fields but also icons or other controls.
+### Show the current temperature

+Now that we have all the data handling done, all that's left is the dashboard.
+We add a text control to display the current temperature.
+We bind this text control to our data flow from earlier.

 ![Peakboard control binding for BACnet indoor temperature](/assets/2025-12-13/peakboard-control-binding-example.png)

 ### Write to the BACnet device

-Let's have a look at how to send back commands to a BACnet device.
-The screenshot shows how to use a Building Block to set the value of an attribute on a device.
-We need to know the data type and also the instance ID of the property to be set.
-We can easily find those two pieces of information in the output list of the data source (just check the sample data).
+Next, we create a button that sets the room temperature to 15°C. To make it functional, we create a Building Blocks script for it.

+The script uses the BACnet data source to send a command back to the BACnet device.
+We select the data point we want to modify, the data type, the instance ID, and the new value.
+To figure out what to choose for the data type and instance ID, we look at the data source's preview window, where the sample data has all the information.

 ![Peakboard Building Block writing a BACnet attribute value](/assets/2025-12-13/peakboard-building-block-write-attribute.png)